strazzere/rapidshare/README.markdown

 rs.getrapidtranslogs == rs.get_rapid_trans_logs
 ```

-This is used for aliasing dedicated methods as well: `rs.get_account_details`
+PS: This is used for aliasing dedicated methods as well: `rs.get_account_details`
 invokes `rs.getaccountdetails`.
 In this case the corresponding dedicated
 method is called instead of low-level `request` method, because we check for
 existense of dedicated method first.